-Mindfulness for Change is a network of people and communities committed to improving human experience by facilitating relationships with self, other people and the world.
-We support each other to develop projects and relationships that benefit the wellbeing of all.
+Mindfulness for Change is a network of people and communities committed to serving human experience by facilitating relationships with self, other people and the world.
+We support each other to develop projects and relationships that benefit the wellbeing of people and planet.

 Who is Mindfulness for Change?